All we know about Daniel Khalife - Royal Signals soldier on the run from prison

 A soldier turned terror suspect, Daniel Abed Khalife is now the subject of a nationwide manhunt after outwitting the guards at a London prison.

-He is believed to have escaped in a chef’s outfit by using straps to cling onto a food delivery van, with his current location unknown.
+He escaped in a chef’s outfit by using straps to cling onto a food delivery van, with his current location unknown.
+Intelligence sources have told The Independent it is “almost certain” that he had “inside help”.

 With airports and ports installing additional security measures and holidaymakers reporting delays at border control, his escape has posed serious questions about the suitability of his incarceration at a Category B prison.